isibley765/AI-Class-Project/README.md

 # ECE570
-AI project, implementing something read with a novel twist
+AI project, implementing something in a research paper with an attempt at a novel twist